Ly0n/CarND-LaneLines-cY/README.md

 3. The information of the last image have no influence on the next processing cycle.
 Using statistic over multiple images can reduce the influence of out outlier.
 4. ROI should be defined by the camera calibration.
 5. Lane model will fail in very curved roads.
+6. Thresholds for candy filter depend on a fixed camera setting.

 ## Possible Improvements: